Who doesn’t love a piece of golden, crispy Crisco fried chicken?

 - Be sure the chicken is at room temperature.
 Frying cold chicken will result in uneven cooking.

 - For extra crispy skin, add a tablespoon of cornstarch to the flour.
 It doesn’t sound like a lot but it’ll help.

 - Do not overcrowd the skillet.
 Adding too many chicken pieces at once will reduce the heat of the shortening, which in turn will likely give you soggy skin and raw chicken.
-Use a large skillet, so you can cook several pieces at once.

 - Use a real cast-iron skillet or Dutch oven, as they conduct heat better.